Nonlinear regularization estimates and global well-posedness for the Landau-Coulomb equation near equilibrium: Quantitative L infty Regularization

-where both $q$ and $\gamma$ have been fixed in terms of $m$ and $p$. \end{proof} Lemma \ref{lem:interpolate} bounds the terms on the right hand side of \eqref{eq:enestim} using only the quantities appearing on the left hand side, with the exception of $L^1$-moments, which we know stay bounded by Lemma \ref{lem:moments_h}.
+Lemma \ref{lem:interpolate} bounds the terms on the right hand side of \eqref{eq:enestim} using only the quantities appearing on the left hand side, with the exception of $L^1$-moments, which we know stay bounded by Lemma \ref{lem:moments_h}.
 This yields the final differential form of our energy estimate: